 For all those who teach, lecture or organise educational provision at any level.
 To enable professionals concerned with education to reflect on their practice and to inform such reflection by extending their knowledge.
 Students will be made aware of significant current developments in contemporary pedagogical policy and practice.

 We teach our modules through lectures, teacher led class discussions and group work, typically for 20 hours of contact per module.
 We provide 10.5 hours of academic study skills workshops.
 In addition to this you will be required to complete 280 hours of independent study for each 30-credit taught module.
-For your dissertation, we will provide nine hours of one-to-one supervision and 24 hours of lectures on research methods to complement your 567 hours of independent study.
+For your dissertation, we will provide 9 hours of one-to-one supervision and 24 hours of lectures on research methods to complement your 567 hours of independent study.

 Typically, one credit equates to 10 hours of work.

 We will use a delivery method that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.

 The 30 credit taught modules are normally assessed by a 6,000 word assignment.
 However, assessment methods may vary, depending on the optional modules you select, and for the required module you will be asked to complete a 5,000 word essay and 1,000 word blog or policy briefing.

 The 60-credit dissertation is assessed by an extended piece of writing of 16,000 words.